navneetlal/painless-aws-boilerplate/README.md

 >```

 ## Issues
-In case of any problem in the assignment open an issue here at https://github.com/navneetlal/painless-aws-boilerplate/issues
+In case of any problem in the boilerplate open an issue here at https://github.com/navneetlal/painless-aws-boilerplate/issues